Best Food for Laperm

 LaPerm Nutritional Profile

-Dietary planning for LaPerm starts with understanding this breed's Small to Medium (5-10 lbs) physique and gentle character.
+Good LaPerm nutrition planning opens with the structural facts: a Small to Medium (5-10 lbs) body and a gentle disposition both influence what the food has to provide.
 Over a 10-15 years lifespan, the right nutrition foundation prevents many common health issues.
 LaPerm's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger cats.
 Choose nutrient-dense formulas designed for small cats.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for LaPerm to maintain coat health and joint function.

 Maintenance formulas for LaPerm should reflect their moderate activity level with complete and balanced nutrition meeting AAFCO standards for adult cats.